yiorgosdimopoulos/data-science-assignment/README.md

 - [Seaborn Documentation](https://seaborn.pydata.org/)
 - [Flask Documentation](https://flask.palletsprojects.com/)

+**Hint**: Put the dataset loading, visualization, training, metric evaluation, and storage in a separate file, and the web app that serves the metric in another file.
+This approach will help keep your project organized and maintainable.

 **Note**: This project requires a blend of data science, machine learning, and web development skills.
 It's a great opportunity to showcase your abilities or to learn and grow by tackling the challenges it presents.